Oracle Complexity Separation in Convex Optimization: Proposed Algorithmic Framework and Main Result

 times.
 Minimizing this expression in $ L \in\left[\mu, L_h\right]$, we obtain that we should choose $L = L_h$.
 Thus, we can solve problem \eqref{prob_st} via

+Note that we can solve the optimization problem in the innermost loop by non-composite accelerated gradient method \cite{nesterov2018lectures}.
+Then the number of evaluations of $\nabla g(\cdot)$ in this loop is $\tilde{O}(\sqrt{(L_g+L+ L_h)/(L+ L_h\att{)}})$, but under the assumption that $L_g\geq L_h$ we still obtain the same complexity bounds for the number of oracle calls for $h$ and $g$.
 For simplicity we have simplified here part of the derivations, and the full proofs, including the case of randomized oracles and non-strongly convex optimization, are given below.
-One of our main technical contributions is the careful analysis of how the number of iterations in each loop affects the inexactness of the solution to the auxiliary optimization problem in the next level and eventually the complexity of the whole method. }
+One of our main technical contributions is the careful analysis of how the number of iterations in each loop affects the (probabilistic) inexactness of the solution to the auxiliary optimization problem in the next level and eventually the complexity of the whole method.

-\pd{We now move to the formal description of the proposed algorithmic framework.
-Assumption \ref{ass_inn_method} governs the third loop, which is on the lowest level.
-Next, we describe two algorithms which are used in the outer and middle level.
-We start with the first (outer loop), where Algorithms \ref{alg:MS} and \ref{Alg:rest_str_MS} are used.
-If $\mu =0$, then we use Algorithm \ref{alg:MS}.
-In the case of $\mu > 0$ we apply to Algorithm \ref{alg:MS} restart technique and the result is described as Algorithm \ref{Alg:rest_str_MS}.
-Algorithm \ref{alg:MS} is based on the Monteiro--Svaiter Accelerated Proximal Method~\cite{monteiro2013accelerated}, which in each iteration requires to find an inexact proximal operator of function $f$, which amounts to minimization of the function

-Here $L$ is a parameter which will be chosen later.
-We note here that it must be chosen to satisfy $0 < L \leq L_h$.
-We note also that applying just the algorithm of \cite{monteiro2013accelerated} does not allow to separate the complexities as we desire.
-The reason is that in \cite{monteiro2013accelerated} the objective $f$ is considered as a whole and each iteration requires the same number of oracle calls both for $h$ and $g$.
-Moreover, for the original algorithm \cite{monteiro2013accelerated} a linear convergence is not guaranteed in the strongly convex case.
-Thus, we spend some effort to generalize the algorithm of \cite{monteiro2013accelerated} in order to obtain linearly convergent Algorithm \ref{Alg:rest_str_MS} in the strongly convex case.
-To to achieve the complexity separation we introduce an additional middle loop, which we describe next.}